-- Co-audit (Gordon et al. 2023) is the opposite of prompt engineering: Co-audit tools aim to help users to audit or evaluate Al outputs for mistakes.
-Co-audit tools aim to help with abstraction matching, correctness checking, and repair decisions for Al content. - Examples include tools for AI-generated spreadsheet computations (Liu, Sarkar et al. 2023; Ferdowsi et al. 2023), which help users understand how their words are matched to a computation and inspect how the computation behaves. - ChatProtect (Mündler et al. 2023) is an AI-based co-audit tool that itself is based on AI.
+- Co-audit (Gordon et al. 2023) is the opposite of prompt engineering: Coaudit tools aim to help users to audit or evaluate AI outputs for mistakes.
+Co-audit tools aim to help with abstraction matching, correctness checking, and repair decisions for AI content. - Examples include tools for AI-generated spreadsheet computations (Liu et al. 2023; Ferdowsi et al. 2023), which help users understand how their words are matched to a computation and inspect how the computation behaves. - ChatProtect (Mündler et al. 2023) is an AI-based co-audit tool that itself is based on AI.
 It is a chat experience with features to detect and remove hallucinated content from generated text.
-The co-audit experience lets the user inspect different sentences to detect hallucinations via sampling multiple times from the LLM.
+The co-audit experience lets the user inspect different sentences to detect hallucinations via sampling multiple times from the LLM. - Co-audit may help low-confidence users, who may over-rely on or be intimidated by AI-generated outputs.
+(Gordon et al. 2023) - Microsoft has proposed principles for co-audit (Gordon et al. 2023).